microsoft/TechExcel-Extending-Copilot-for-Microsoft365/index.md

 ## The key objectives of this hands-on lab are:

-- Explore the availability of pre-built Copilot extensibility solutions by examining the respective M365 Graph connector and Copilot plugin (Teams application) catalogs.
+- Explore the availability of pre-built Copilot extensibility solutions by examining the respective M365 graph connector and Copilot plugin (Teams application) catalogs.

+- Learn the deployment process and requirements of each by deploying a graph connector and Teams application that includes support for a plugin.

+- Discover the low-code tools and expertise needed to build M365 API plugins and Declarative Copilots using Copilot Studio.

+- Gain insights into the pro-code tools and expertise needed to build M365 API plugins and Declarative Copilots using Visual Studio Code and the Teams Toolkit.

+- Obtain hands-on experience leveraging each of these extensions to summarize, extract, and create content using Copilot.

 - Understand the architecture and code required to build a custom Graph connector (pro-code walkthrough)

-## Exercises
+## Table of Contents

-This lab has exercises on:
+Exercise 1: Enhance Copilot Experience with declarative agents

+Exercise 2: Build M365 Declarative Agent

+Exercise 3: Build M365 Copilot Plugin and include in Declarative Agent

-- Enhancing Copilot experience with Graph connectors
+Exercise 4: Enhance Copilot Experience with Graph Connectors

-- Building blocks of a Custom Graph connector
+Exercise 5: Build a Custom Graph Connector

 ---